Best IDE for QGIS Plugin Development

 - PyCharm Professional: Create a

 Python Debug Serverrun configuration (defaultlocalhost:5678).
-In your plugin’s__init__.pyor target function, add:
+In your plugin's__init__.pyor target function, add the following snippet, then start the debug server in PyCharm and trigger the plugin action in QGIS:

 import pydevd_pycharm